 To develop a risk based plan the auditor needs to consider two aspects of risk:

-(a) individual events/risks and how these may impact the achievement of the organisation’s objectives; and
+(a) individual events/risks and how these may impact the achievement of the organisation’s objectives (see chapter 3); and

 (b) generic risk factors that may suggest a higher or lower level of risk and which can be used to determine the priority that should be given to a single audit within the audit universe.

 Where an organisation has already put in place risk management processes the auditor can examine risk registers to see what individual risks have been identified by management and the action being taken to address these.
-Where there is no risk management process in place the auditor will need to identify possible events that may generate risks and assess these in terms of impact and likelihood.
+Where there is no risk management process in place the auditor will need to identify possible events that may generate risks and assess these in terms of impact and probability.

 The basic conceptual framework for risk based audit planning therefore has five distinct stages: